The Wolverine Healing Stack: How To Use Peptides to Never Go To A Doctor’s Office Again

 When you inject testosterone exogenously (i.e. the additional testosterone comes from outside the body), the body no longer sees the need to make it… and the same thing happens with GH.

-Hence, when we use these two peptides in combination, the body does not detect exogenous GH and respond by producing less of it.
+Hence, when we use these two peptides for injury in combination, the body does not detect exogenous GH and respond by producing less of it.

 One last thing: These two peptides are also banned by WADA under category “S2: Peptide hormones, growth factors, related substances and mimetics”.